 Playing video games leisurely is a pastime but video game testing is a job not a hobby.
 When things get rough you are required to operate as a real worker not as someone who only enjoys playing video games countless hours.
 It is possible for some testers to actually lose their love for gaming since they stop seeing it as a fun activity anymore.
 An anonymous QA tester revealed in a Reddit AMA that game testers go through phases of playing games for fun and avoiding them.
 “Sometimes you are really excited about a game you are working on, a type of game you have never played before, so you go home and play a bunch of other similar games for research,” she writes.
 But most game testers have neither the time nor the desire to play games for fun, and they quickly get burned out on gaming never wanting to jump on Goombas again.“Testers often go through a burn out stage where the last thing they want to see is a game when they leave the office.
 The stage I am at now, I can finally enjoy 'the games I like' now outside of work.
 In my own time, I stopped playing for almost 2 years at a point.
 I know one gamer who has never done QA.
 From speaking to me he has decided that he never wanted to do it as he loves games too much and does not want to 'lose the magic',” she stresses.

-If being a Video Game Tester sounds like something you want to pursue, feel free to check out all of our tester jobs here!
+If being a Video Game Tester sounds like something you want to pursue, feel free to check out all of our video game tester jobs here!